Spin and Obliquity Evolution of Hot Jupiter Hosts from Resonance Locks: Spin and obliquity evolution during resonance locks

 The dependence of $E_{\rm mode}$ on obliquity is set entirely by $|d_m|^2$ (Fig.~\ref{fig:d2_amp}).
 For aligned orbits, only $m=2$ oscillations are excited, as expected \citep[e.g.][]{MaFuller(2021)}.
 As $\psi$ increases from $0^\circ$, successively smaller (more negative) $m$ modes have higher energies.

 In calculating the orbital evolution from resonance locks, we select, for a given initial obliquity $\psi_0$, the value of $m$ which maximizes the mode energy~\eqref{eq:E_mode}.
+The rationale here (and it is not more than a plausibility argument) is that the mode with the highest energy has the highest energy dissipation rate ($\dot E_{\rm mode} = 2 \gamma E_{\rm mode}$), and resonance locking depends on an energy dissipation rate that varies strongly with forcing frequency.
 We then integrate equations~\eqref{eq:dota_lock}-\eqref{eq:dotpsi_lock} for that $m$ until $\psi=0^\circ$, at which point we switch to $m=2$.
 Figures~\ref{fig:SpinObl_prog}-\ref{fig:SpinObl_retro} display a few sample integrations, taking $t_{\rm ev}^{-1}$ values from Figure~\ref{fig:mode_ev} and advancing the hot Jupiter's orbit starting from $t_0 = 0.1 \ {\rm Gyr}$.
 With the exception of stars that start locked in $m=2$, all low-mass stars ($\Ms < 1.2 \ \Msun$) have their obliquities $\psi$ damped to $0^\circ$ in roughly half the main-sequence lifetime.
 High-mass stars ($\Ms \ge 1.2 \ \Msun$) have obliquities which remain close to their initial values.
 Obliquities decay faster for lower-mass stars because they have higher $t_{\rm ev}^{-1}$ (from their hydrogen-burning radiative cores; Fig.~\ref{fig:mode_ev}), and because magnetic braking (from their convective envelopes) lowers $J_\star$, increasing $\dot \psi$ (eq.~\ref{eq:dotpsi_lock}).
 These findings largely reinforce those of our earlier work \citep{Zanazzi+(2024)}.

 Magnetic braking increases stellar spin periods $P_\star$, more so for low-mass stars and their magnetized convective envelopes.
 High-mass stars also slow down their spins, mostly from angular momentum conservation as their radii increase on the main sequence.
 Tidal torques from resonance locking can modify the spin evolution for low-mass stars.
 For $m<0$, tides enhance spin-down; $P_\star$ can exceed 100 days in an $m=-2$ lock.
 The spin evolution abruptly changes once $\psi$ reaches $0^\circ$ and the lock is switched to $m=2$.
 Since $\dot J_\star \propto m/t_{\rm ev}$, switching to $m=2$ introduces a spin-up torque that competes with and can defeat magnetic braking.